 - The service worked in partnership with health and social care professionals to ensure people received support to meet their needs. - Records showed the provider worked closely in partnership with the safeguarding team and multidisciplinary teams to support safe care provision.
-Advice was sought, and referrals were made in a timely manner which allowed continuity of care. - The home was transparent, and this was evidenced through their effective communication and reflective practices which aimed at improving care outcomes for people.
+Advice was sought, and referrals were made in a timely manner which ensured there was continuity of care. - The home was managed in a transparent way, and this was evidenced through their effective communication and reflective practices which aimed at improving care outcomes for people.